 Learn the signs of heroin use.
-Look for runny noses and eyes, pinpoint pupils, and unusual amounts of sleep.
+Look for runny noses and eyes, pinpoint pupils, and abnormal amounts of sleep.
 Wearing

 long sleeves in summer could be a way to cover up needle marks on arms.

 Pay attention to grades.
 A sudden drop in a child's grades could be a warning.
-Talk to the child's teachers
+Talk with the child's teachers

-to see if they have observed unusual behavior or other problems.
+to see if they have noticed abnormal behavior or other problems.

 Look for clues.
 Syringes, tiny balloons or plastic bags, capsules and packaging material for antihistamines

 can be signs of heroin use.
-Check the coffee-bean grinder for unusual remnants.
+Check the coffee-bean grinder for unusual remains.

 could be a lifesaver.
-Ask your healthcare provider to recommend a testing facility.
+Ask your child's provider to recommend a testing facility.
+Over-the-counter

 If you believe your child has a drug problem, take it seriously.
-Talk to a professional
+Talk with a professional

-drug counselor to find out which resources are available for the child and the best
+drug counselor to find out which resources are available for your child and the best

 way to get involved.
 Your child's healthcare provider or teacher may be able to recommend

 a counselor or substance use treatment program to contact.
-The Substance Abuse and
+You can find drug abuse